ensi-platform/laravel-openapi-server-generator/README.md

 ### 'resources' => ResourcesGenerator::class

-Generates Pest test file for each `x-lg-handler`
+Generates Resource file for `x-lg-handler`
-You can exclude oas3 path from test generation using `x-lg-skip-resource-generation: true`.
+You can exclude resource generation using `x-lg-skip-resource-generation: true`.
-If a test file already exists it is NOT overriden.
+If a resource file already exists it is NOT overriden.
 Resource file contains a set of fields according to the specification.
 You also need to specify mixin DocBlock to autocomplete resource.